 After your son or daughter has thoroughly reviewed the Handbook independently, and done some research, we encourage you to follow–up with his/her findings.
 At this time, we ideally hope that you would sit down with your son or daughter and go through the Handbook with him/her.
 You may be able to help him/her answer any questions he/she was not able to answer on his/her own.

 We understand that your child's health and safety is important to you.
 We also know that your concerns for your child's health and safety increase with distance; the further away your child travels from home, the more important it is for him/her to have support services.
-In this time of an increased national focus on safety and security, you may feel strongly concerned about your child's wishes to study and travel abroad in the country of your choice.
+In this time of an increased national focus on safety and security, you may feel strongly concerned about your child's wishes to study and travel abroad in Argentina.
 We hope that by reading this Handbook your concerns will be addressed.
-You will be able to better assist your son or daughter with choosing a quality program, and with being prepared for health and safety challenges abroad in the country of your choice.
+You will be able to better assist your son or daughter with choosing a quality program, and with being prepared for health and safety challenges abroad in Argentina.
 Study abroad could possibly be one of the best, most positive and rewarding experiences for your child.

 2. Other Resources